cabraham/Books/velocityeffect.md

 What to do if we discover that the current model will not scale past a certain point, yet you still want to expand.

 Example of GoPuff.
 Started as a company that served college students.
 They were wildly successful but wanted to break into new markets.
 Adults had different spending habits and product needs.

+### 3 - Is It the Chef or the Ingredients?

+Example of Jamie Oliver's restaurant

+The chef's special touch is a something that can't be scaled, in other words, *talent can't be scaled*.

+Jamie Oliver's restaurant scaled well initially, mainly because Jamie's strategy was to keep the necessary skills and ingredients simple.
+It was an everyman approach.

+What caused the scaling to fail was not food or ingredients, but other less visible ingredients so essential to his empire.
+His managing director was especially skilled at hiring the right talent, knowing when and where to expand, and keeping employee morale high.
+Jamie also was unable to be present because he overstretched himself.
+In other words, there were key people and they were spread too thin.  **Humans don't scale**

+##### Negotiables versus Non-negotiables

+a.k.a.
+- must have vs nice to have
+- critical path vs non critical path
+- foundational vs non-foundational

+Identify if your business is successful because of the chef or the ingredients.

+If it is the chef, then there will be scaling limitations.
+It can be profitable for sure, but it cannot be large scale.

+**Hedonic pricing** - a model that prices a good or service based on its characteristic, not the good itself.

+In terms of non-negotiables vs negotiables, we can see this in practice everywhere.
+Non-negotiables to a car are the parts that get it from A to B.  Negotiables are the nav system, leather seating, etc.

+##### Keeping the Faith

+To achieve high voltage, you need to maintain fidelity to your scalable, non-negotiable sources of success.

+"Use" is a non-negotiable in almost every enterprise at scale.
+People need to engage with it.
+How do they use it?
+Examples are:
+- getting patients to take their medication in a clinical trial
+- encouraging parents to be involved in their children's education

+Lack of fidelity to the non-negotiables leads to *program drift* (a.k.a. mission drift).
+This creates an entirely different program offered at scale which have different needs and metrics to scale effectively.
+When these don't align, the enterprise often fails.

+Counteracting the program drift requires ddressing the economic and psychological incentives.
+How do you make the benefits more immediately apparent?

+##### Smart Technologies, Dumb People

+Technology, especially digital technology, should be inherently scalable.
+There is a human component however that has to be considered.
+No matter the technology, if people misuse how it was originally intended, it can have disastrous effects to your scaling enterprise.

+Compliance (*use*) should be easy.
+It will take more investment up front (time, money, legwork, research) but given Murphy's law, it will be worth it to cover your bases early.

+To avoid voltage drops, start by imaginging what success would look like at scale applied to the *entire* population.
+To do this, you have to start by identifying your non-negotiables.

+Example:
+- if the goal is to roll out a program to 50k teachers, then you can't cherry-pick the best teachers at the start of a pilot study because it wouldn't be representative.
+This is also called **backward induction**.